 Eye Examination: Charges for an eye examination performed by an ophthalmologist or optometrist.

 Lenses, Frames, Contact Lenses and Laser Eye Surgery: Charges for the following products and services are eligible when prescribed by an ophthalmologist or optometrist:

-- corrective eyeglasses (frames and lenses) and contact lenses; - intraocular lenses used in cataract surgery; - laser eve surgery; and - lenses, frames, contact lenses due to cataract surgery.
+- corrective eyeglasses (frames and lenses) and contact lenses; and - laser eye surgery.